Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 Here's how:

-1. Prepare oatmeal:
+1. Prepare the oatmeal:

-2. Prepare bath water:
+2. Prepare the bath water:

-3. Add oat flakes to the water:
+3. Add the rolled oats to the water:

-4. Put the dog in the bath:
+4. Put the dog in the bathroom:

 Let your dog soak in the oatmeal bath for about 10-15 minutes.
 This gives the soothing properties of the oatmeal time to work on the skin.